-“I doubt the level of hostility [in America] will reach the levels we see in Europe,” said Brandeis’s Sasson, who noted that even the “current leader of the left,” Bernie Sanders, “proclaims himself to be pro-Israel.”
+“I doubt the level of hostility [in America] will reach the levels we see in Europe,” said Brandeis’s Sasson, who noted that even Sanders, the “current leader of the left, proclaims himself to be pro-Israel.”

 Rynhold echoed that sentiment, saying that the gap on Israel between the American left and the European left remains wide.

-“American liberals are far more sympathetic to Israel than the European left,” Rynhold said.
+“American liberals are far more sympathetic to Israel than the European left,” said Rynhold.
 “The gulf remains huge.
 The debate in the U.S. is over siding with Israel or being even-handed, and that goes for the Democrats as well.
 Whereas on the European left, the debate is over [being] anti-Israel or even-handed.”

 Cohen believes that much of liberals’ disillusionment with Israel can traced to their opinions about the Israeli government’s policies on the Palestinians.

 “One of Israel’s public relations strengths in the past was that it appeared genuinely interested in reaching a peace agreement with the Palestinians, if only Israel’s security needs could be addressed,” Cohen said.
 “The change in perception of Israel’s intent has fueled its abandonment by liberal-minded Europeans, Americans, and Diaspora Jews of similar political identities.
 A Labor-led government [in Israel] would change those perceptions and repair Israel’s image among the liberals in several societies.”